subsid/sandbox/algos/README.md

 Given a sorted array, create a new array containing squares of all the numbers of the input array in the sorted order.

+5) [Tripe Sum zero][two_pointers/triple_sum.py]

+Given an array of unsorted numbers, find all unique triplets in it that add up to zero.

 </details>